Trump Unveils Board Of Peace, 'New Gaza' Plans At Davos

 Then Trump's son-in-law Jared Kushner, like the president a former property developer, showed slides of what he billed as a "master plan" for Gaza's reconstruction.

-The slides included maps of new settlements in the Gaza Strip and artist renderings of gleaming seafront hotels and apartments under the caption "New Gaza".
+They included maps of new settlements and artist renderings of gleaming seafront hotels and apartments under the caption "New Gaza".

 "It could be a hope.
 It could be a destination," Kushner said.

 Trump told Hamas to disarm under the next phase of the Gaza ceasefire accord or it would be the "end of them".
-He added that he was ready to "talk" with regional foe Iran.
+He added that he was ready to "talk" with Iran.

 'Not so popular'

-Israeli Prime Minister Benjamin Netanyahu, who faces an International Criminal Court arrest warrant over the Gaza war, had said he would join, but was not at the ceremony.

-The representatives of the 19 countries on stage with Trump included two close populist allies, Hungarian Prime Minister Viktor Orban and Argentine President Javier Milei, and officials from a host of Middle Eastern monarchies keen to curry favour.
+The representatives of the 19 countries on stage with Trump included two close populist allies, Hungarian Prime Minister Viktor Orban and Argentine President Javier Milei, and officials from a host of Middle Eastern countries.

-Trump joked that they were "in most cases very popular leaders, some cases not so popular".

-Egypt said President Abdel Fattah al-Sisi had accepted Trump's invitation to join, but he was not on stage.

-Trump said Putin had also agreed to join, though the Russian leader said he was still studying the invite.
+Trump said Putin had also agreed to join, though the Russian leader said he was still studying the invitation.

 Zelensky has also been invited, but has said that he could not envisage working alongside arch-foe Putin.

-Trump said Thursday he was hopeful of a deal soon to end Russia's invasion of Ukraine - which he admits he thought would be the easiest conflict to resolve but has proved the hardest.

-Zelensky told the World Economic Forum that documents being drafted with Washington to end the war were "nearly, nearly ready".
+Trump said he was hopeful of a deal soon to end Russia's invasion of Ukraine, and Zelensky told the WEF that documents being drafted with Washington to end the war were "nearly, nearly ready".

-While Zelensky said his meeting with Trump was "positive", the Ukrainian leader conceded that dialogue with the US president was "not simple".
+Zelensky said his meeting with Trump was "positive" but conceded that dialogue with the US president was "not simple".

+"It's all about the eastern part of our country.
+It's all about the land.
+This is the issue which we (have) not solved yet," he added.

 Tensions over Greenland eased, however, after Trump announced a "framework of a future deal" over the Danish territory and dropped his threat to hit European allies with new tariffs.